thorsten-l/ESP8266-WiFi-Socket-NG/README.md

 4. The firmware reset ends after about 30s indicated by a permanent WiFi LED on.

 ## Default Settings
+After a firmware reset the following values are set.

 |    | value | description |
 |----|-------|-------------|